interledgerjs/hapi-web-monetization/README.md

 `hapi-web-monetization` makes this easy by providing middleware for your [Hapi](https://hapijs.com/) application.
-Charging your users is as easy as putting `monetization.spend(100)` in front of it.
+Charging your users is as easy as putting `request.spend(100)` in your route handler.
 No need to convince them to buy a subscription or donate.

 ## Example Code